weihaipy/saiorm/docs/index.rst

 ..
 We want it to be an asynchronous framework,but not now.

-Saiorm require python3 and pymysql, support MySQL only now.

 **Method:**

 - Method **insert, select, update, delete, execute, executemany, increase, decrease** should be executed **finally**,they will take effect immediately.

 - Method **last_sql** return the latest executed sql.